 School and Camps for kids, adults, veterans, and families.
 Where education is real, relevant, and wow.
 Where every curriculum is customized for every participant.

-"Our mission is to develop healthy physically fit, happy successful, emotionally intelligent empathic ethical leaders with grit, which are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth."
+"We believe for a brighter future we must develop those that will lead others that are healthy physically fit happy successful emotionally intelligent empathetic ethical people with grit, which are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth."

 A Slideshow of Our Youth Programs

 An Acquired Taste is an award-winning documentary by French documentary producer/director Vanessa Lemaire following three urban teens from non-hunting non-gun owning families, who unplug, develop the skills to be hunters, and show their parents what it means to responsibly put food on the table.
 Vanessa followed two of the students in our mentoring program Nick, 11 and Alex, 12.
 Both boys believing that wild local game is the ultimate in free-range, GMO-free, and organically grown meat.
 You will follow these teens on their 2-year journey in just one of our mentored programs following our director’s footsteps for locavore protein harvested in an ethical and humane manner.

 Since the filming of this documentary our location has changed to better serve our participants and our name has changed to better reflect the depth and breadth of what we do; what has not changed is our individualized approach education, using the student's passion as the vehicle for learning academics and critical thinking, and the value we see in both having most instruction outside and doing what is real.